Click on images to see larger view

 Asparagus grows in almost any soil as long as there is good drainage.
 Asparagus roots that sit in water-logged soil may develop root/crown rot.
 It prefers a soil pH of 6.5-7.5 and will do poorly if the soil pH is less than 6.0.
 As Connecticut soil tends to be acidic a soil test should be done to determine if limestone is needed to raise the pH level.
 Soil samples can be sent to the UConn Soil Nutrient Analysis Laboratory.

 Asparagus grows from an underground root system of fleshy storage roots attached to an underground stem called a rhizome and small feeder roots that absorb nutrients and water.
 The storage roots and rhizome of one-year-old asparagus grown from seed are called crowns.
-One-year-old, healthy, disease-free browns are transplanted to start plants.
+One-year-old, healthy, disease-free crowns are transplanted to start plants.
 Each crown can produce 1/2 lb. of spears per year when fully established.
 Asparagus can be planted early April to late May although growth will not start until the soil warms.
-When choosing a location be sure to keep in mind that an established asparagus bed may last 10-15 years so it should be placed on the edges of the garden in an area where the 6-8' ferns will not block other plants from the sun.
+When choosing a location be sure to keep in mind that an established asparagus bed may last 10-15 years so it should be placed on the edges of the garden in an area where the 6-8' ferns will not block sunlight from other plants.

 Asparagus is drought-tolerant and can usually grow without supplemental water since it seeks moisture deep in the soil.
 The only time that asparagus needs additional water is when the crowns are becoming established after planting.